malloc47/malloc47.github.com/_posts/2012-05-10-beating-interview-problems-to-death-with-parallel-haskell.md

 for handling bulk data of the sort we need, especially since `Haskell`'s `String` type is really just a `[Char]`.
-Since there's no reason to use a linked list just to scan over characters, we instead turn to `Data.ByteString` for reading files/stdin and, and to `Data.Sequence` to handle the RLE-encoded tuples.  `Data.Sequence` specifically removes the large penalty when concatenating the lists together in the `reduce` step, as adding to either end of a `Seq` is a constant time operation, unlike standard `Haskell` lists, where only adding an element to a list head is constant time.
+Since there's no reason to use a linked list just to scan over characters, we instead turn to `Data.ByteString` for reading files/stdin and to `Data.Sequence` to handle the RLE-encoded tuples.  `Data.Sequence` specifically removes the large penalty when concatenating the lists together in the `reduce` step, as adding to either end of a `Seq` is a constant time operation, unlike `[]`, where only adding an element to a list head is constant time.
 Importing these

 {% highlight haskell %}
 import Data.ByteString.Lazy.Char8 as BL